-The days of depending on a newspaper advertisement to be your leading source of traffic are long gone.
+The days of depending on advertisements to be your leading source of prospect traffic are long gone.

 Are you working the referral tree?
-Referral offers are often included in newsletters, but are you, the Community Manager, the leasing consultant, assistant manager, or Maintenance technician generating word of mouth traffic, creating your own general referrals?
+Referral offers are often included in newsletters, but are you, the Community Manager, the leasing consultant, assistant manager, or Maintenance technician generating interest in your community?
+Creating your own general referrals?

 Imagine someone talking to the local overnight delivery service provider ..